paulohscwb/polyhedra/README.md

  <details id="p6" style="border-bottom: 1px solid #a2dec0;">
   <summary>Quasi regular polyhedra</summary>
+A quasi regular polyhedron is a uniform polyhedron that has exactly two kinds of regular faces, which alternate around each vertex.
 To view quasi regular polyhedra in AR, simply visit:
 <p align="center"><a href="quasiregular.html" target="_blank">https://paulohscwb.github.io/polyhedra/quasiregular.html</a></p>
 with any browser with a webcam device (smartphone, tablet or notebook).
 <br>Access to the VR sites is done by clicking on the blue circle that appears on top of the marker.